 Community healthcare services are free in Dominica.
 You can also find affordable private health services.
 However, depending on what kind of treatment you need, you might not find many specialized health services.
 It is highly recommended that retirees get a private healthcare scheme when living on the island of Dominica.
 You can also have a look at these health insurance companies that offer full coverage international health insurance for expats living in Dominica: Allianz, Cigna Global Health, and Clements Worldwide.

 Overall, the cost of healthcare in Dominica is relatively low compared to other countries, making it an attractive destination for retirees and those looking for affordable healthcare options.
-The nation’s government has invested heavily in healthcare, resulting in the country having a high doctor-to-patient ratio compared to other countries in the region.
+The nation’s government has invested heavily in healthcare, resulting in the country having a high doctor-to-patient ratio compared to other islands in the region.

-There are two investment routes under the program: Donation to a government fund or making a real estate purchase.
-A minimum contribution of $100,000 is required for the government’s Economic Diversification Fund, while a minimum investment of $200,000 is required when choosing to purchase real estate.
-Each option offers different advantages, but both guarantee that you can enjoy a life-long stay in Dominica.
+Each option offers unique advantages, but both guarantee that you can enjoy a life-long stay in Dominica.
 The application process is straightforward, and you can acquire the Dominica passport for you and your family in as little as three months.
-You can even pass your citizenship on to future generations, allowing them to enjoy the fantastic lifestyle offered by this Caribbean island.
+You can even pass your citizenship on to future generations, allowing them to enjoy the laid-back lifestyle offered by this Caribbean island.

-Dominica immigration options
+Other Dominica immigration options

-If you do not want to invest in Dominica, you can also apply for the temporary residency visa.
+If you do not want to invest in Dominica, you can also apply for the Dominica temporary residency visa.
 Your temporary residency permit must be renewed every year for five consecutive years before you can obtain permanent residency.
 Below is a list of the required documents you will generally need to present when applying for your residency permit:

 • Two application forms